ontoportal/documentation/docs/_management/troubleshooting_operations.md

 As with all the troubleshooting sections, this section will be enhanced based on experiences with the deployed OntoPortal systems.

-(Because of the complexity of troubleshooting, initially only limited troubleshooting information is available on this page.)
+Because of the complexity of troubleshooting, initially only limited troubleshooting information is available on this page.
+The BMIR BioPortal team has a detailed troubleshooting guide for cases where the system is severely misbehaving; until we make part of this document, contact us if you think you need this information.

 For troubleshooting installations, see the <a href="{{site.baseurl}}/steps/troubleshooting_installations">Troubleshooting Installations</a> section.